microsoft/clrmd/doc/v2_roadmap.md

 1. SymbolLocator related code.
 2. Ensure ClrmdType equality when they come from the same MT.
 3. Offsets for string and exception fields when we have no metadata.
-4. remove appdomain from staticvarinstance
+4. Document all functions
-5. remove ClrField.GetValue
+5.  consider reworking ClrField.GetValue
 6. Enum related code in ClrType
 7.  clean up exception usage
 8. Add more tests now that we can easily mock up objects.
 9. Investigate multithreaded implementation.